The latest information from BES about using evidence to accelerate improvement while supporting children's wellbeing in education.

 This seminar, given by Adrienne Alton-Lee, explores the challenges of mobilising research and development to inform ongoing improvements in valued outcomes for diverse (all) learners across school systems.
 The Iterative Best Evidence Synthesis (BES) Programme is charged with developing trustworthy bodies of evidence about what does and doesn't work in education.
 The seminar will consider the significance of a new BES innovation - BES exemplars.
 These have been developed in response to feedback from practitioners about what they need to support their use of evidence to accelerate improvement.
 This seminar identifies key messages that can be used to inform effective use of evidence in the service of educational improvement for the public good.
 Adrienne Alton-Lee is the Chief Education Adviser for the New Zealand Ministry of Education's Iterative Best Evidence Synthesis (BES) Programme.

 BES/Hei Kete Raukura Overview

 A quick introduction to the use of BES | Hei Kete Raukura for educational improvement.
 This one

 page overview(two A3 sides landscape print) has been developed in response to requests from teachers.

 Making a bigger difference for our children.
 Research and development for educationally powerful connections

-This is an interview between Michael Deaker and Dr Mere Berryman, Senior Research Fellow, Te Kotahitanga Research Unit, Waikato University and focuses on key aspects of the development, implementation and evaluation of key tools in the Poutama Pounamu programme.
+This is an interview between Michael Deaker and Dr Mere Berryman, Senior Research Fellow, Te Kotahitanga Research Unit, Waikato University (To play this interview please refer to the 'BES Related Pages inset box, top right).
+The interview focuses on key aspects of the development, implementation and evaluation of key tools in the Poutama Pounamu programme.
 These tools include: